cleitonsouza01/trade/docs/api/options.md

 of the option that is being exercised.

-It searches on the Portfolio object for an Accumulator of the option and then use the accumulator price as the premium to be included on the exercise operation price.
+It searches on the Portfolio object for an Accumulator of the option and then use the accumulator cost as the premium to be included on the exercise operation price.

 #### update_accumulator(self, accumulator)